 These are the best organic listings a local business can have, and they are mostly taken by businesses with great reviews.
 Sixty percent of customers find these top organic results the most trustworthy ones on Google.

 The ranking signals for local results puts reviews at a 13% influence when it comes to landing top SERP results.
+(Always use a rank tracking tool like Linkio and similar to follow your positions on the SERPs)

 Additionally, you should not ignore getting reviews on sites other than Google.
 Take a look at the results for bakeries in Orlando again: